al3xandr3/al3xandr3.github.io/_posts/2010-03-16-ab-testing-future.md

 ---
-layout: post

 title: AB testing tools in the Future
 category: data
 tags:
   - data
   - abtesting
   - idea
-intro: "A view on AB testing tools of the future"
+excerpt: "A view on AB testing tools of the future"
 ---

 A view on AB testing tools of the future.